ialbert/biostar-central/README.md

 [python]: https://www.python.org/
 [django]: https://www.djangoproject.com/

-The Biostar Engine is a [Python 3.6][python] and [Django][django] based scientific data analysis oriented application server that can execute scripts over web while providing a graphical user interface for selecting the parameters of the scripts.
-The scripts may written in `bash`, may be a `Makefile`, `R` commands, basically any executable command.
+The Biostar Engine is a [Python][python] and [Django][django] based data analysis oriented application server that can execute scripts over web while providing a graphical user interface for selecting the parameters of the scripts.
+The scripts the the software executes may written in `bash`, may be a `Makefile`, `R` commands, just about any executable command.

-We call the scripts *recipes*.
-The recipes are maintained separately from the Biostar Engine in the [biostar-recipes][recipes] repository.
+We call the scripts that the engine can operate on *recipes*.
+The recipes are maintained separately in the [biostar-recipes][recipes] repository.

 [recipes]: https://github.com/biostars/biostar-recipes

 The Biostar Engine has support for data storage and project management and this can be used as simple Laboratory Information Management System (LIMS).
-A actively maintained deployment of the software can be accessed at:
+An actively maintained deployment of the software can be accessed at:

 * <https://www.bioinformatics.recipes>

 ## Installation

-Our installation instructions rely on [conda][conda] though other alternatives are also viable, virtualenv, homebrew. apt-get or even not using any environment management tools.
+Our installation instructions rely on [conda][conda] though other alternatives are also viable.
+Users may use `virtualenv`, `homebrew`, `apt-get` just as well, or they may opt to not using any environment management tool.

 1\.
 Create a virtual environment